 10. County Antrim

 In Northern Ireland, County Antrim is arguably the most beautiful county in the country.
-County Antrim is a microcosm of the entire country, as within its long boundaries you can find cities, towns, villages, national parks, waterfalls, forests and coastal scenery.
+It’s a microcosm of the entire country, as within its long boundaries, you can find cities, towns, villages, national parks, waterfalls, forests, and coastal scenery.

 11. County Derry